Skip to main content

 kind: BucketStateStore

-When a new Destination is registered in the platform cluster (i.e., a new Destination resource is created), Kratix will write to two paths in the State Store: one for resources, one for dependencies.
-The path within the State Store follows the following pattern:
+When a new Destination is created in the platform cluster, Kratix will write to two paths in the State Store: one for resources, one for dependencies.
+The path within the State Store follows the pattern:

 For dependencies: